 Why is This Important?

-The ability to move goods and people around the Commonwealth at relatively low cost is a substantial benefit for residents and also reduces the total cost of the goods and services they receive.
-But congestion increases these costs; strained and congested roads eat up time and fuel, exacerbate road and vehicle wear-and-tear, and increase driver stress.
+The ability to move goods and people around the Commonwealth at relatively low cost is a substantial benefit for residents.
+But congestion increases these costs: Strained and congested roads eat up time and fuel; reduce worker productivity; exacerbate road and vehicle wear-and-tear; and increase driver stress, aggression, and certain kinds of vehicle accidents.

 How is Virginia Doing?

-Virginia's average commute time to work in 2013 was 27.7 minutes, the seventh highest in the nation.
-While considerably higher than North Carolina (23.9 minutes) and Tennessee (24.5 minutes), this average is lower than Maryland's 32.5 minutes.
-The national average is 25.8 minutes.
-South Dakota had the least traffic delays of all states, with an average commute time of 17.0 minutes.
+Virginia's average commute time to work in 2014 was 28.1 minutes, a modest increase over 2013 and the seventh highest in the nation.
+While considerably higher than North Carolina (23.9 minutes) and Tennessee (24.5 minutes), this average is lower than Maryland's 32.3 minutes.
+The national average rose slightly to 26.0 minutes.
+Leading state South Dakota actually saw a drop in its commute length, with an average commute time of 16.7 minutes.

 What Influences Traffic Congestion?

-Road use, as measured by vehicle miles traveled (VMT), has increased significantly over the past few decades, as a growing population and rising incomes have led to increased car ownership, growth in low-density housing in suburbs and "exurbs," new roads, and a long-term trend toward lower real costs of personal transportation.
+Road use, measured as vehicle miles traveled (VMT), has increased significantly over the past few decades, as a growing population and two-income households have led to increased car ownership, growth in low-density housing in suburbs and "exurbs," new roads, and a long-term trend toward lower real costs of personal transportation.

 In the last two decades, the rate of increase in VMT has been much higher than the growth in overall road capacity.
 As a result, a higher number of road miles experience congestion and serious traffic jams, while some localities suffer from chronic congestion, especially during prime commuting hours.
 The costs of congestion have also risen -- lost wages, eroded productivity, and the increased cost of freight transport.

 In Virginia, congestion problems are most serious in the Northern region close to Washington, D.C., and in the Hampton Roads region, where traffic is forced into bottlenecks at bridges and tunnels.
 Traffic congestion is also affected by cyclical changes in the volume of business activity.
-The 2007-2009 recession temporarily reversed congestion in most cities; indeed, in the Washington, D.C., metropolitan area average congestion dropped to levels not seen since 1995.
+The 2007-2009 recession temporarily reversed congestion in most cities.

-Other factors beyond predictable "rush hour" delays create traffic problems.
-More than half of all congestion is non-recurring – caused by crashes, disabled vehicles, adverse weather, work zones, special events, and other temporary disruptions to the transportation system.
+Other factors beyond predictable "rush hour" delays also create traffic problems.
+More than half of all congestion is non-recurring – caused by crashes, disabled vehicles, adverse weather, special events, and other temporary disruptions to the transportation system.

 What is the State's Role?